Eight Weeks Old

-With female dogs we recommend allowing them to have one season before spaying which is normally between 9 and 13 months old, again this is for health reasons such as strengthening her bones as well as reducing future problems such as incontinence and bone cancers.
+With female dogs our contract states that they need to have one season before spaying which is normally between 9 and 13 months old, again this is for health reasons such as strengthening her bones as well as reducing future problems such as incontinence and bone cancers.

 For week eights photos and videos, please read all the information provided about vaccinations, including the Lepto link and the leaflet link.
 You can find this information on Harriet's litters home page.

 For families who haven't answered our week 7 questions, these will need to be provided to proceed to week 8.

 Once you have read the information, please send us the following answers to the questions below.
 We will then provide you with the code to access the photos :